-- 15.3.1 For the purpose of this policy, 'lone working' refers to situations where staff, in the course of their duties, work alone either on or off the school/academy premises and are physically isolated from colleagues; possibly without immediate access to assistance in the event of an incident or emergency. - 15.3.2 It is possible for a staff member to be 'lone working' whilst other staff members are in the same building.
+- 15.1 Staff should not be expected to put themselves in danger and the Trust will not tolerate violent or threatening behaviour towards any member of staff. - 15.2 Staff will report incidents of violent/threatening behaviour to the Headteacher/Principal who will challenge inappropriate behaviour/individual conduct which compromises the provision of an environment in which pupils and staff feel safe.
+The Trust will work in partnership with the Police where relevant. - 15.3 For the purpose of this policy, 'lone working' refers to situations where staff, in the course of their duties, work alone either on or off the school/academy premises and are physically isolated from colleagues; possibly without immediate access to assistance in the event of an incident or emergency. - 15.4 It is possible for a staff member to be 'lone working' whilst other staff members are in the same building.

-15.3.3 Categories of Lone Workers:
+15.5 Categories of Lone Workers:

-- Staff responsible for opening, closing and securing the site - Cleaning staff - Staff who work in an isolated part of the building/grounds - Staff responding to an alarm call out of normal working hours - Staff carrying out security checks during weekends and holidays - Staff working during holiday/weekend periods (skeleton staff) - Contractors working on site during the weekends and holiday periods - Staff carrying out duties off-site (i.e. home visits) - 15.3.4 Staff members are discouraged from working alone.
+- Staff responsible for opening, closing and securing the site - Cleaning staff - Staff who work in an isolated part of the building/grounds - Staff responding to an alarm call out of normal working hours - Staff carrying out security checks during weekends and holidays - Staff working during holiday/weekend periods (skeleton staff) - Contractors working on site during the weekends and holiday periods

+- Staff carrying out duties off-site (i.e. home visits) - 15.6 Staff members are discouraged from working alone.
 Work carried out unaccompanied or without immediate access to assistance should be risk assessed to determine if the activity is necessary.

-15.4 Procedures for Lone Workers
+Procedures for Lone Workers